LTUC/amman-dotnet-401d2/Curriculum/Class28/Facilitator/claims.md

 ### Claims

 As described above, claims are unique identifying information about a user.
 They are used to obtain information about a user for security purposes.
-These claims can be utulized saved within the identity database and utulized as needed through the site.
+These claims can be utilized saved within the identity database and utilized as needed through the site.

 ### Identity